 New technology, climate change, globalization, and food sustainability present Agriculture graduates many job opportunities.
 Sheridan College Agriculture graduates are working across the country in a variety of business ventures both the private and public sectors.
 The U.S. Bureau of Labor Statistics predicts job growth in the fields of livestock management, marketing and sales, agriculture education, and more.

 Faculty and Community

-At SC, we have a rich tradition in Agriculture.
+At Sheridan College, we have a rich tradition in Agriculture.
 Our institution began as an agriculture-focused community college in the late 1940s.
 Today, more than half a century later, our commitment to agriculture education is as strong as ever.
-We value agriculture education here at SC, and invest in our programs to help prepare you to succeed in today’s economy.
+We value agriculture education here and invest in our programs to help prepare you to succeed in today’s economy.

-Our Agriculture faculty are enthusiastic, well-liked and approachable.
+Our Agriculture faculty are enthusiastic, well-liked, and approachable.
 They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
-SC’s strong relationships with local and national industries in rangeland management, wildlife management, and agriculture present students unique opportunities to expand their college experiences.
+Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management, and agriculture present students with unique opportunities to expand their college experiences.

 Careers and Opportunities

 Agriculture is a major part of Wyoming’s economy, as well as surrounding states, including Montana, South Dakota, and Nebraska.
 With globalization and sustainability making the agriculture industry increasingly complex, Agriculture graduates can find a variety of career opportunities:

 - Agriculture Business Administration